samuelorji/scala/topics/foundations/introduction.md

 in many other languages, and many organizations see Scala development skills not only as valuable asset for any developer, but a good indicator of a developer's capability in general.

-Scala is a language with a lot of depth, and while a new Scala developer can be productive within days of starting to learn the language, Scala has such depth that a developer can have a continual learning experience lasting years, all the while gaining proficiency.
+Scala is a language with great depth, and while a new Scala developer can be productive within days of starting to learn the language, Scala can offer that same developer a continual learning experience lasting years, all the while gaining proficiency.

 And that is a _joyful_ experience for any software developer!